 Responsible Dragon Amnesty Policy (RDAP)

-Drexel University's primary concern is the health and safety of its Students.
-The University is aware that Students are sometimes reluctant to seek medical attention in alcohol- and drug-related emergencies out of fear that they may face sanctions related to possessing or consuming alcohol or other drugs.
+Drexel University's primary concern is the health and safety of its students.
+The University is aware that Students are sometimes reluctant to seek medical attention in alcohol and drug-related emergencies out of fear that they may face sanctions related to possessing or consuming alcohol or other drugs.
 Given that these emergencies are potentially life-threatening, Drexel University seeks to create a culture of trust and care paired with safety and responsibility while reducing any barriers that would prevent students from seeking assistance.
 This policy is in compliance with The Timothy J. Piazza Anti-Hazing Law, C.S. § 2810, et seq.
 (Safe Harbor).

 - RDAP does not provide amnesty for criminal, civil, or other legal consequences for violations of Federal, State, or Local laws.

-- Student Conduct reserves the right to revisit the applicability of RDAP on a case-by-case basis, such as in repeat incidents.
+- Student Conduct & Care reserves the right to revisit the applicability of RDAP on a case-by-case basis, such as in repeat incidents.

-- Student Conduct reserves the right to contact any Student to discuss an incident or related matter regardless of whether RDAP could be applied.
+- Student Conduct & Care reserves the right to contact any Student or Student Organization to discuss an incident or related matter regardless if RDAP could be applied.

 We encourage you to review the RDAP section of the Code of Conduct [PDF] for more detailed information.
 Please contact our office with any questions.

 Monday–Friday: 8 a.m.–5 p.m.